Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 www.YourWebSiteURLGoesHere.comandYourIDnumbergoes hereID=____, etc.

 This recently happened to one of my web pages that I had updated which resulted in being #1 in Google for the main keywords and within 2 days this page appeared on someone else's web site inside of a frame.
-I found proof of this in my site meter's referral URLs and quickly set up a "pop out of frame" script for that page and many others on my site and wrote the owner of the site to remove the link.
+I found proof of this in my traffic monitor's referral URLs and quickly set up a "pop out of frame" script for that page and many others on my site and wrote the owner of the site to remove the link.

-See also How to Report a 302 Redirect or Scraper Directory
+See How to find Scraper Directories and How to Report a 302 Redirect or Scraper Directory

-Hijackers are even starting to link to sites with a http/, i.e., they left out the colon and two slashes or with a www.domain.com . with a space on the end.
+Hijackers are even starting to link to sites with a http/, i.e., they left out the colon and two slashes or www.domain.com . with a space on the end.
 The space will show up in your site: command search as www.domain.com%20.
 So check every link coming into your site carefully for other new techniques designed to put you out of business.

 A 302 Redirect Could be a Google Bug

 A very good step-by-step explanation of what happens with one of these redirected URLs can be found in Webmaster World's discussion on this matter in the Your Site is at risk from Hijackers thread.
-See post # 157 on page 11 of this thread for a very good explanation of other steps to take not listed here..
+See post # 157 on page 11 of this thread for a very good explanation of other steps to take not listed here.

 Google Bug via shared IP Address or Shared Hosting

 Some of these Google bugs are a result of 2 sites who are both on the same shared IP address, i.e., one site sets up a 302 redirecting a page on their site to another page on their site and your site is affected because it has the same IP address and Google thinks your site's content has moved to the other site.
-Some times Google will list the other sites Title in your title if it's on the same IP address.
+Sometimes Google will list the other sites Title in your title if it's on the same IP address.
+I haven't seen this occur for several years so Google may have solved this bug.
+If you experience this problem the best way to avoid this is by getting a dedicated IP address (usually only $1.00 more a month on a good host).
+Don't confuse this with a dedicated server which is hundreds of dollars more per month.

 Lori Eldridge